 Apples, Strawberries, Kale, Blueberries, Grapes, Cherries, Tomatoes, Peppers, Peaches, Nectarines, Celery, Peanuts, Potatoes, Milk and Salad Greens.

 These fruits and vegetables are safer bets to buy non-organic because they have outer skins that offer protection from toxic chemicals and pesticides:

 Avocados, Sweet Corn, Pineapples, Onions, Papayas, Eggplants, Kiwis, Cabbage, Cauliflower, Cantaloupe, Broccoli, Grapefruit, Sweet Potatoes, and Honeydew.

 If you’ve got even a small amount of outdoor space, you can grow some of these yourself.
 Tomatoes, zucchini, eggplant, and peppers are really easy to grow in containers and give a single person a pretty large yield.
 In general, don’t go overboard trying to eat completely organic, you’ll go broke!
-I’d rather eat an in season, California grown squash than organic, imported veg that’s not currently in season, any day.
+I’d rather eat an in-season, California grown squash over an organic, imported veg that’s not currently in season, any day.

 Macala’s Pro Tip:

 If you’re shopping at a Farmer’s Market, ask vendors who don’t have organic certifications if they “no spray.”
 Organic food certifications take a long time to get, many farmers grow crops that they don’t treat with herbicides or pesticides.
 Unsprayed crops are just as good as those with organic certifications (and they often cost $.50-$1.00 per pound less!).

 Buy Staple Goods In Bulk From Online, Natural Food Retailers